hasnainhakim/hasnainhakim/README.md

 - 👋 Hi, I’m @hasnainhakim
 - 👀 I’m interested in Cloud Computing
-- 🌱 I’m currently learning for the AWS Security specailist certification
+- 🌱 I’m currently learning for the AWS Devops Professional certification
 - 💞️ I’m looking to collaborate on AWS or devops related
 - 📫 How to reach me hasnain.hakim@gmail.com